datacamp-content/courses-introduction-to-shell/chapter5.md

 --- type:BulletConsoleExercise key:6be8ca6009
 ## How can I write loops in a shell script?

-Shell scripts can contain loops as well as pipes and multiple command lines.
+Shell scripts can also contain loops.
-You can write these loops using semi-colons, or to make them more readable, you can split them across multiple lines like this:
+You can write these loops using semi-colons, or split them across multiple lines to make them more readable:

 ```{shell}
 # Print the first and last data records of each file.